 The following units are used to express the results of atmospheric trace compound observations:

 Number of molecules per unit area: represents the column abundance of atmospheric trace compounds.
 Still widely used is the Dobson unit (DU), which corresponds to the number of molecules of ozone required to create a layer of pure ozone 10–5 m thick at standard temperature and pressure (STP).
 Expressed another way, 1 DU represents a column of air containing about 2.686 8 ∙ 1016 ozone molecules for every square centimetre of area at the base of the column.

+Mass concentration mg/m3

 Milliatmosphere centimetre (m-atm-cm): A measure of total ozone equal to a thickness of 10–3 cm of pure ozone at STP (1 m-atm-cm is equivalent to 1 DU).